-I intend to post fairly regularly on a diverse range of topics including:
+I post fairly regularly and quite poorly on a diverse range of topics including:

 - Entrepreneurial and business learnings from my 18 years working in my own technology businesses.

 - Market failure and irrationality.

 - Quirks in public markets and resulting opportunities.

 - Behind the scenes stories from my time at Sargon, GrowthOps and Trimantium.

 - Challenges and announcements from my new business Galactic Bioware

 I am also likely to post niche content in the realms of skateboarding, materials science, DOTA and survivalism.
 Consider yourself warned.
 Please read and agree to the disclaimer before reading on.

 - Sargon founder Phillip Kingston fights $27m lawsuitMyriam Robin on 22 September 2021 wrote a column in the Australian Financial Review under the headline “Sargon founder Phillip Kingston fights $27m lawsuit” about a private dispute.
 This is not national news and in any event, the matter that was before the Supreme Court of Victoria has been settled to our mutual satisfaction.

 - ASIC knew, and did nothingWhat kind of world do we live in where ASIC ignores direct, unanimous and contemporaneous evidence from 6 Australian citizens – our CEO, CFO, COO, CRO, General Counsel and a high profile Non-Executive Director in favour of a foreign power and their local rent-seeking enablers?